Ubuntu Setup Guide¶

 The script will:

-- Install system dependencies (Python, pip, git, curl)
+- Install system dependencies (Python 3.12, git, curl) and uv (installed

 microdcworker) - Set up the installation directory at